gpshead/epaper-circuitpython/asm_thumb/README.md

-# ARM thumb assembly enabled CircuitPython fractal demo optimizations
+# ARM Thumb Assembly CircuitPython Fractal Demo Optimizations

 This package is where the fun continues... when originally writing the code, I was happy in the "Yay, it works!" sense, but wasn't